AndrasE/port/README.md

 <p> Key Features:
 <li>Lazy Loading - Optimizes page performance by deferring the loading of non-essential elements until they are needed. </li>
-<li>Embeds and Swipe Functionality - The website includes embeds to display external content and swipe functionality for easy navigation between elements.</li>
+<li>Embeds - The website includes embeds to display external content including Youtube, Codesandbox and Github pages.</li>
+<li>Swipe Functionality - Using <a href=https://hammerjs.github.io/ target="_blank" rel="noopener noreferrer">Hammer.js </a> can recognize gestures made by touch, mouse and pointerEvents</li>
 <li>Custom Animations - Smooth transitions and effects enhance the overall user experience.</li>
 <li> Enhanced Functionality - Additional features and interactions have been added to provide a more engaging experience. </li>
 </p>